 0.40.1

-For full prerequisites (Node 20+, browser auth, free-tier quota notes) check the dedicated Gemini CLI install walkthrough.
+For the full prerequisites (Node 20+, browser auth, free-tier quota notes) and platform-specific install paths, the dedicated Gemini CLI install walkthrough covers Linux, macOS, and Windows.

 Top-level command map